5 Reasons You Get the Hiccups After Eating and How to Rid Yourself of Them ASAP

 1. Hold your breath

 You've probably heard this one before.
-The idea behind it is that taking a sudden gasp of air should reset the stretch receptors in your diaphragm bringing an end to the hiccups, according to Dr. Pedre.
+The idea is that holding your breath will cause you to take a sudden gasp of air before or after, which should reset the stretch receptors in your diaphragm, bringing an end to your hiccups, says Dr. Pedre.
+Try holding it for 15 to 20 seconds before returning to your normal breathing pattern.

 2. Get frightened

-The idea is similar to holding your breath—being scared often elicits a sudden gasp and change in your breathing, which can stop the hiccups.
-It's just harder to pull off since you can't really do it to yourself and if you ask someone else to do it, you could end up expecting it ruining the surprise factor.
-So instead, try watching an episode or two of something like American Horror Story.
+The strategy is similar to holding your breath—being scared often elicits a sudden gasp and change in your breathing, which can stop the hiccups.
+It's just harder to pull off because you can't really do it to yourself.
+And if you ask someone else to scare you, it could end up ruining the surprise factor.
+So instead, you can try watching an episode or two of a scary show.

 3. Set off your gag reflex